david942j/heapinfo/README.md

 If you prefer [pwntools](https://github.com/Gallopsled/pwntools) for exploiting, you can still use **HeapInfo** in irb/pry as a small debugger.

-Any suggestion of features or bug issues is welcome.
+Any suggestion of features or bug issues are welcome.

-Related works are [pwntools-ruby](https://github.com/peter50216/pwntools-ruby) and [gdbpwn](https://github.com/scwuaptx/Pwngdb).

 ## Install
 **HeapInfo** is still under developing for more features, so the version might change frequently :p